-The decision maker decides which applications are successful.
+The decision maker (Minister for Veterans and Defence Personnel) decides which applications are successful.

 We notify you of the outcome

 We advise you of the outcome of your application.
 We may not notify unsuccessful applicants until grant agreements have been executed with successful applicants.